efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### How to run?

-1. Let's create a folder to add our source files to:
+1. Let's create a directory to add our source files to:

    ```console
    [nix-shell:~/openlane2]$ mkdir -p ~/my_designs/spm